LuxciumProject/monorepo-one/library/object-with-expectations/README.md

 // }
 ```

-### You can then finalize by merging the 2 objects parts together.
+### You can then finalize by merging the 2 objects parts together

 ```typescript
 /**